Sarah Al Amiri

-Sarah bint Yousef Al Amiri (سارة بنت يوسف الأميري, born 1987) is the Minister of Education in the government of the United Arab Emirates.
-She is the former Minister of State for Advanced Technology within the Ministry of Industry and Advanced Technology and former Chair of the Board of Directors of the Emirates Schools Establishment.
-Emirates Schools Establishment has been merged with UAE Ministry of Education with effect from 14 July 2024.
+Sarah bint Yousef Al Amiri (سارة بنت يوسف الأميري, born 1987) is the Minister of Education of United Arab Emirates.
+She is the former Minister of State for Advanced Technology within the Ministry of Industry and Advanced Technology, and former Chair of the Board of Directors of the Emirates Schools Establishment.
 Al Amiri is also the chair of the UAE Space Agency and the United Arab Emirates Council of Scientists, and Deputy Project Manager of the Emirates Mars Mission.

 Early life and education

 Al Amiri was born in the United Arab Emirates in 1987.
 She grew up in Abu Dhabi.
 She studied computer science at the American University of Sharjah, earning bachelor's and master's degrees.
 She was always interested in aerospace engineering but grew up at a time when United Arab Emirates did not have a space program.